The project investigates the association between consumption of processed meat (sausage) and colorectal cancer (CRC).

 |In cooperation with:||NMBU, the Cancer Registry of Norway (CRN), DTU, Nortura SA, Jæder Ådne Espeland AS, Leiv Vidar AS, Nordfjord kjøtt AS, Alna AS, Bama Gruppen AS, Animalia, Matprat, and KLF|

-Norway has the highest incidence of CRC in Europe, and in two Norwegian prospective studies frequent consumption of sausages was associated with increased risk of CRC.
+Norway has the highest incidence of colorectal cancer (CRC) in Europe, and in two Norwegian studies frequent consumption of sausages was associated with increased risk of CRC.
 It is therefore an urgent need for more research that can identify potential underlying mechanisms, and at the same time find opportunities to make processed meat products healthier.

 Results from the project so far

-The project has so far provided increased insight into ingredients in sausages that can affect the formation of potentially carcinogenic compounds (e.g. nitrosamines, aldehydes, heterocyclic amines) during production, frying (160 °C) and digestion.
+The project has so far provided increased insight into ingredients in sausages that can affect the formation of carcinogenic compounds during production, frying (160 °C) and digestion.
+Focus has been on the formation of heterocyclic amines, nitrosamines, oxidation products (malondialdehyde, hydroxyalkenals) and secondary bile acids, chemical compounds that in several studies have been associated with cancer development.